hiero-ledger/hiero-docs/tutorials/smart-contracts/hscs-workshop/solidity.md

 A smart contract persists its state on the virtual machine, and may only be modified during a successful transaction on the network.
-Solidity supports many different primitive types, here let's use `uint256` as we'll be representing a an unsigned integer value.
+Solidity supports many different primitive types, here let's use `uint256` as we'll be representing an unsigned integer value.

 ```solidity
 	uint256 public MIN_FEE = 100;